 Boone J. Hopkins, Ph.D., was appointed as the Interim President for Converse University for the 2021-2022 academic year in July 2021.
+On February 25, 2022, the Converse University Board of Trustees announced the selection of Boone J. Hopkins, PhD, as the University’s twelfth president.

 Previously, Dr. Hopkins has served as the Senior Associate Provost for Student Success, Dean of the School of the Arts, and Chair of the Department of Theatre & Dance at Converse.
 Dr. Hopkins enjoys helping those with whom he collaborates reach new heights and achieve excellence.
 In addition to his administrative role at Converse, Dr. Hopkins regularly taught courses in directing, theatre history, pedagogy, and performance studies in the Department of Theatre & Dance.